rhysd/vim.wasm/README.md

 JS to Wasm API thanks to emscripten, the sequence is added to Vim's input buffer in Wasm.

-The sequence in input buffer is processed by core editer logic (update buffer, screen, ...).
+The sequence in input buffer is processed by core editor logic (update buffer, screen, ...).
 Due to the updates, some draw events happen such as draw text, draw rects, scroll regions, ...